How to Grow Brussels Sprouts

 These vegetables are big eaters, so you’ll need great soil for a good harvest.
 Improve the soil where you’re planting Brussels sprouts by mixing a 3-inch layer of Miracle-Gro® Garden Soil for Vegetables and Herbs in with the top 6-8 inches of existing soil.
 If growing Brussels sprouts in pots, plant them in Miracle-Gro® Performance Organics™ All Purpose Container Mix.
 Both contain nutrient-rich, aged compost, so either way, you will be giving the plants a head start on nutrition.

 How to Plant Brussels Sprouts

 Sow seeds one-fourth to one-half inch deep, 4 inches apart in rows or in raised beds.
 It takes seeds up to a week to sprout.
 Thin seedlings to 1-2 foot spacing after they have two sets of leaves.
-You can also plant seedlings into the garden 18 to 24 inches apart.
+When planting Bonnie Plants®, space them 18 to 24 inches apart in the garden.
 Water thoroughly after planting, then add 2-3 inches of mulch around the base of each plant to help the soil retain moisture and keep weeds down by blocking access to the sun.